BA, Hellenic College and MDiv, Holy Cross School of Theology

 ThM and ThD, Harvard University

 PhD, Boston University

 His recent books include How to Talk with Your Kids about Sex (Thomas Nelson, 2012); Holistic Healing in Byzantium (Holy Cross Press, 2010); What’s Love Got to Do with IT?
 (Thomas Nelson, 2007); True Coming of Age—A Dynamic Process that leads to Emotional Well-Being, Spiritual Growth, and Meaningful Relationships (McGraw-Hill, 2004); Raised in Glory: Orthodox Understandings of Death, Resurrection, and Immortality (Holy Cross Press, 2002); Sickness or Sin?
 Spiritual Discernment and Differential Diagnosis (Holy Cross Press).
 Dr. Chirban authors many academic and trade publications and maintains active involvement in research projects in conjunction with his work at Harvard Medical School concerning spirituality and psychotherapy that bridge academic, research, and professional counseling activities at Hellenic College.
+He writes two weekly blogs for Psychology Today, one on parenting and one on spirituality.
 Dr. Chirban serves as Director of the Institute of Medicine, Psychology, and Religion in Cambridge, MA and has served on the Advisory Board for the Dr. Phil Show since its inception.